-Running ARMO/Kubescape Node Agents on GKE Autopilot Clusters
+Running ARMO/Rapid7 Node Agents on GKE Autopilot Clusters

 GKE Autopilot has historically restricted workloads that require privileged permissions, such as node agents used for security observability.
-This made it difficult for tools like ARMO’s Kubescape to deploy their node-level agents on Autopilot clusters.
+This made it difficult for tools like the ARMO Platform (and the Rapid7 distribution built on it) to deploy their node-level agents on Autopilot clusters.

 Why It Works Now